hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_minimalist_design_featuring_ai_related_buzzwords_i_251c3adf-24ef-482d-bbc1-9f9dad7f232b-0_1.content.md

 ## Contact Us

 Have a question or comment about our AI buzzwords background?
 We'd love to hear from you!
-Contact us at [email protected] or follow us on Twitter at @aibuzzwords.
+Contact us at me@pavolhejny.com or follow us on Twitter at @aibuzzwords.

 ---